-Table 7: Strategic objectives for Programme 7: Structured Agricultural Training
+Table 7: Strategic objectives for Programme 7: STRUCTURED AGRICULTURAL TRAINING

-STRATEGIC GOAL1: To provide training programmes on Higher Education (HE) level in appropriate fields primarily to prospective and practising farmers, farm managers, agriculturalists and advisors.
+STRATEGIC GOAL1: To provide training programmes on Higher Education (HE) level (Higher Certificate, Diploma and Degree) in appropriate fields primarily to prospective and practising farmers, farm managers, agriculturalists and advisors.

-- 1. To provide general management and leadership within the HE Sub Programme. - 2.
-To render an administrative and logistical support service to the HE Sub Programme with regard to general administration, human resource provision, transport, inventory, student administration, etc. - 4.
-To provide hostel accommodation to HE-students at Elsenburg campus. - 5.
-To expand the training capacity of the College to accommodate an increased intake of students in the HE-programmes. - 6.
-To identify and prioritise tertiary level training needs of participants in agriculture in the province. - 7.
-To develop and present suitable and needs driven training programmes. - 8.
-To ensure effective monitoring, evaluation and quality assurance of HE-training programmes. - 9.
-To promote co-operation with Higher Education institutions on local, national and international level. - 10.
-To ensure accessibility of training programmes to potential students. - 11.
-To provide adequate student support services, e.g. emotional and financial. - 12.
-To facilitate financial support to needy and deserving students.
+- 1. To provide general management and leadership within the HE sub programme. - 2.
+To render an administrative and logistical support service to the HE sub programme with regard to general administration, human resource provision, transport, inventory, student administration, etc. - 3.
+To provide hostel accommodation to HE-students at Elsenburg campus. - 4.
+To expand the training capacity of the CIAT to accommodate an increased intake of students in the HE-programmes. - 5.
+To identify and prioritise tertiary level training needs of participants in agriculture in the province. - 6.
+To develop and present suitable and needs driven training programmes, modules and methodologies. - 7.
+To ensure effective monitoring, evaluation and quality assurance of HE-training programmes. - 8.
+To promote co-operation with Higher Education institutions on local, national and international level. - 9.
+To ensure accessibility of training programmes to potential students. - 10.
+To provide adequate student support services, e.g. emotional and financial. - 11.
+To facilitate financial support to needy and deserving students. - 12.
+To build the capacity of training and support staff.